NatanAmorim/GsServer/README.md

 - Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

-### Contributing Code

-1. Fork the repository and clone it to your local machine.
-2. Create a new branch for your changes: `git checkout -b my-new-feature`
-3. Make your changes and commit them: `git commit -am 'Add some feature'`
-    - Include tests that cover your changes.
-    - Update the documentation to reflect your changes, where appropriate.
-    - Add an entry to the `CHANGELOG.md` file describing your changes if appropriate.
-4. Push your changes to your fork: `git push origin my-new-feature`
-5. Create a pull request from your fork to the main repository. `gh pr create` (with the GitHub CLI)

-### Pull Request

-- Clearly describe what you aim to add or fix.
-- Try to minimize code changes and use existing style/functions.

-### Reporting Issues and Bugs

-If you find a bug, please report it by opening a new issue in the issue tracker.
-Please include as much detail as possible, including steps to reproduce the bug and any relevant error messages.

-To better respond to issues please follow these general guidelines when explaining the problem.

-1. Clearly describe what you aim to fix, if relevant attach output/logs/screenshots.
-2. Describe how developers can reproduce the bug.